CSUN-SeniorDesign/sandbox-worms-blog/content/article/team-setup-domain-name.md

 tags: []
 author: "Aubrey Nigoza"
 ---
 As we setup our team’s infrastructure, we divided the tasks between each other.
 I have been tasked to purchase the domain name and certificate for our team.
-To make sure that the access to the account will be available without any interruption because of member change, I have decided to create a new email address that will be shared to the entire team.
+To make sure that the access to the account will be available without any interruption because of member change, I have decided to create a new email address that will be shared with the entire team.

 I have chosen to use namecheap.com as the domain registrar.
 I also purchased a certificate together with the domain name purchase.
 This certificate will be used to secure the team’s website.
 However, I think that we should still give Let’s Encrypt free certificate a try once we have our EC2 instance.
 This will allow us to be exposed to using a purchased certificate (namecheap.com) and free certificate (Let’s Encrypt).
 Namecheap also offered a whois privacy filter to mask the information that I have provided.